getify/asynquence/contrib/README.md

 --wrapper=filename        wrapper filename ("contrib-wrapper.js")
 --bundle=filename         bundle filename ("contrib.src.js")
 --min-bundle=filename     minified-bundle filename ("contrib.js")
+--exclude={PLUGIN-NAME}   exclude a plugin from bundling

+If you don't pass any {PLUGIN-NAME} parameters, all available plugins (except any that are --exclude omitted) will be bundled.

+If you pass one or more {PLUGIN-NAME} parameters, only the ones specified (except any that are --exclude omitted) will be bundled.
 ```

 `bundle.js` by default builds the unminified bundle `contrib.src.js`, and then builds (minifies) `contrib.js`.
 The recommended way to invoke this utility is via npm: